axvr/archive/2022/epoxy/README.md

 Many existing proxies (e.g. Caddy, Traefik, nginx, Envoy, etc.) are highly complex and packed full of functionality that most users will likely never need.
-The pointless layers of abstraction, while useful, make them extremely difficult to understand, especially when compared to how simple the underlying concepts really are.
+The extra layers of abstraction, while useful, make them extremely difficult to understand, especially when compared to how simple the underlying concepts really are.